 About The LifeHouse

-The LifeHouse is a not-for-profit charity that provides practical and support for those in need living in Portsmouth and Southsea.
+The LifeHouse is a not-for-profit charity that provides practical and supports for those in need living in Portsmouth and Southsea.

 As they say on their website: